 systems and detect as early as possible if a market change rendered the

-The Cold Blood Index (CBI) can determine whether a strategy has
+The Cold Blood Index (CBI) can distinguish between normal

-The probability is calculated with the following function:
+The drawdown probability is calculated with the following function:

-CBI (var* Data, int Length, int Montecarlo, var Depth, int Width, int Horizon): var
+CBI (var* Data, int Length, int Shuffle, var Depth, int Width, int Horizon): var